-Green Mountain Trail was a nice relaxing walk in the woods that couldn’t be dampened by a haze of smoke from the numerous wildfires in Colorado.
+Green Mountain Trail in the Buffalo Creek system was a nice relaxing walk in the woods that couldn’t be dampened by a haze of smoke from the numerous wildfires in Colorado.

 The trailhead in the Buffalo Creek Recreation Area is 5 miles into a trip on a dirt road past several camp sites and finally past the Buffalo Creek Campground.
 The signs to follow are for the Buffalo trailhead.
 The trailhead will take you onto Colorado Trail 1776 for about a half mile before you connect with the Green Mountain Trail which is a large loop.

 First off, how many Green Mountain trails are there in the state?
 This one is in the Pike National forest and is a really nice walk.
 Your hike will only gain 700 feet of elevation in about 2 miles if you take the trail counter clockwise.

 The moderate elevation gain really lends to the feeling that you are just on a nice nature walk through the forest.
 While the trail is relatively narrow, usually around a foot wide, it is not very difficult and surrounded the entire time by a forest of pine trees.